 I was talking with with a pastor recently.
 He has made some decisions he feels are best for the church.
 In listening to him, I think he’s probably making good decisions.
 They are needed from the perspective of where he sits in the organization of the church.
 His next step was to present the changes to the church.

 I asked him how the staff felt about the changes.
 He said he hand’t told them yet.
 He had handled it with the elders and they supported him.
 They would find out with the church.

-I watched it happen when I was in manufacturing.
-When decisions which affect the assembly line are made in the boardroom they seldom work and are always resented.
+I watched this happen when I was in manufacturing.
+When decisions, which affect the assembly line, are made in the boardroom they seldom work and are always resented.
 The quality of work diminishes and production stalls.

-In several churches I’ve consulted with recently, I’ve realized it also happens in churches.
-When the pastor, or a body of senior leaders, makes a decision that impacts the children’s ministry, for example, without the input of people who are actually doing children’s ministry, resentment builds, momentum stalls, and people resist the changes.
+In this church and several churches I’ve consulted with over the years, I’ve realized it also happens in churches.
+When the pastor, or a body of senior leaders, make decisions, which impact the children’s ministry, for example, without the input of people who are actually doing children’s ministry, resentment builds, momentum stalls, and people resist the changes.

 Great leaders build decisions from the ground up, not from the top down.